IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 The following topics provide additional information related to this topic.

-- [Row Edit Dialog](igGrid-Updating-RowEditDialog.html): This document explains the specific properties and methods used with Row Edit Templates
+- [Row Edit Dialog](igGrid-Updating-RowEditDialog.html): This document explains the specific properties and methods used with Row Edit Dialog